If you made any changes in Pure these will be visible here soon.

 David qualified as an Architect at Newcastle School of Architecture, gaining a First Class Degree with one of the highest grades awarded in the history of the School.
 He was awarded the School of Architecture Student of the Year Award, Building Magazine Student Prize and Gradus Student Prize.

 His architectural career is both national and international and has been wide and varied, from the design of Micro Chip Factories for major manufacturers, to listed building projects for English Heritage.
-These included church buildings and a number of award winning visitors’ centres at Rievaulx Abbey and Richmond Castle.
+These included church buildings and a number of award winning visitors’ centres, such as Rievaulx Abbey and Richmond Castle.

-Prior to joining the Architecture & Built Environment Team, David spent 11 years in the housing industry working both in the UK and Sweden.
+Prior to joining the Architecture & Built Environment Team at Northumbria, David spent 11 years in the housing industry working both in the UK and Sweden.
 In the UK David was Senior Architect for a major housing provider and the Lead Architect for BoKlok UK and BoKlok AB (the housing arm of IKEA) in the UK and Sweden.

-Research with IKEA and Skanska into the use of MMC and timber framed systems to create affordable and environmentally considerate housing has been David’s focus of the last 5 years culminating in award winning timber framed system for BoKlok (IKEA) for housing in the UK and European market.
+Research with IKEA and Skanska into the use of MMC (Modern Methods of Construction) and timber framed systems to create affordable and environmentally considerate housing has been David’s focus culminating in an award winning timber framed system for BoKlok (IKEA) used for affordable housing construction in the UK and European market.

 David is a founding member of the BIM Academy (based at Northumbria University) and was part of the Team for Build Qatar Live 2012, the overall winner in a 48 hour virtual design collaboration to design a Museum of Architecture in Doha.
 This competition included teams from across the world competing for the title in the openBIM event.